Nigerians: Ethnicity

-Nigerians come from multiple ethnic and religious backgrounds as the founding of Nigeria was the outcome of a colonial creation by the British Empire.
+Nigerians come from multiple ethnic, cultural and religious backgrounds as the founding of Nigeria was the outcome of a colonial creation by the British Empire.

 History

-There have been several major historical states in Nigeria that have influenced Nigerian society via their kings and their legal and taxation systems, and the use of religion to legitimize the power of the king and to unite the people.
-Northern Nigeria has been culturally influenced by Islamic influence including several major historic Islamic states in the region.
-The Kanem-Bornu Empire and the Sokoto Caliphate were major historical Islamic states in northern Nigeria.
-Southern Nigeria historically held several powerful states, including the Benin Empire and Oyo Empire, Ife Confederacy and several other Yoruba states.
+There have been several major historical kingdoms and states in Nigeria that have influenced Nigerian society through their kings and their legal and taxation systems, and the use of religion to legitimize the power of the king and to unite the people.
+Northern Nigeria has been culturally influenced by Islam, including several major historic Islamic states in the region.
+The Songhai Empire, Kanem-Bornu Empire and the Sokoto Caliphate were major historical Islamic states in northern Nigeria.
+Southern Nigeria historically held several powerful states, including the Benin Empire, Ibibio Kingdom, Efik Kingdom, Oyo Empire, and Aro Confederacy.

 Culture

 Nigerian culture was profoundly affected by the British colonial rule.
-Such as British colonial authorities denouncement and attacks upon polygamy, trial by ordeal, and certain types of sacrifices.
+Such as British colonial authority's denouncement and attacks upon polygamy, trial by ordeal, and certain types of sacrifices.
 At the same time, British colonial authorities maintained and promoted traditional Nigerian culture that strengthened colonial administration.
-The British spread Christianity throughout southern Nigeria and Christian missionaries assisted British authorities in establishing a Western-style education system in Nigeria that resulted in the teaching of the English language in Nigeria and its subsequent adoption as Nigeria's main language.
-The British replaced unpaid household labor with wage labor.
+The British spread Christianity throughout southern Nigeria and Christian missionaries assisted British authorities in establishing a Western-style education system in Nigeria that resulted in the teaching of English language in Nigeria and its subsequent adoption as Nigeria's main language.
+The British replaced unpaid household labor with wage labour.
 Prior to colonisation in the twentieth century, Nigeria's tribes usually possessed the land as a community, such that land could not be bought or sold.
-Colonisation brought the notion of individuals owning land and commercialisation of land began.
+Colonisation brought the notion of individuals owning land and the commercialisation of land began.

-In Nigeria, more than seventy percent of Nigerians live in villages of two different types: the first type used by the Igbo and Tiv involves a collection of dispersed compounds while the second type used amongst the Hausa fulani, Yoruba, and Kanuri involves nuclei of compounds.
+In Nigeria, more than fifty percent of Nigerians live in villages of two different types: the first type used by the Igbo, Ibibio and Tiv involves a collection of dispersed compounds while the second type used amongst the Hausa-Fulani, Yoruba, and Kanuri involves nuclei of compounds.
 These villages compose members of the ethnicity-related through ancestry as well as strangers who have been assimilated into the ethnicity.
 Since the time prior to colonisation to the present it has been a common practice of Nigeria's tribes to adopt strangers into the tribes.
-A male elder in the community commonly serves as a village chief or Baale.
+A male elder in the community commonly serves as a village chief or head.

 In the large cities of Nigeria, there is a substantial intermingling of Nigerians with foreigners, especially Europeans, Lebanese, and Indians.
 The economic importance of Nigeria's cities has resulted in migrations of people from their traditional ethnic or cultural homeland to cities outside those territories.
 Igbo, Hausa-Fulani and Ibibio people have commonly migrated to Lagos and many southerners migrate to the north to trade or work while a number of northern seasonal workers and small-scale entrepreneurs go to the south.